gezish/create_sense/README.md

 # create_sense
-generate an insightful visualizations from a a shipment data
+generate an insightful visualizations from a USA container port data